hesic73/gomoku_rl/_sources/index.rst.txt

    python scripts/demo.py

 Pretrained models for a :math:`15\times15` board are available under  `pretrained_models/15_15/`.
 Be aware that using the wrong model for the board size will lead to loading errors due to mismatches in AI architectures.
 In PPO, when `share_network=True`, the actor and the critic could utilize a shared encoding module.
-At present, a `PPOPolicy` object with a shared encoder cannot load from a checkpoint without sharing.
+At present, a `PPO` object with a shared encoder cannot load from a checkpoint without sharing.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

-   modules
+   gomoku_rl